 Be the girl on fire when you get hair as fierce and vivid as this bright red to blonde hair ombre!
 Use the best color-safe products for a long-lasting relationship with reds.
-Ombre hair color ideas like this one look awesome with wavy hair styles, too!
+Ombre hair color ideas like this also look awesome with wavy hair styles!

 #13: Berry Red and Ash Blonde Highlights

 Feel like the Little Mermaid with this modern waved hair painted with a divine blend of warm and bright streaks of blonde-red tones!
 These combinations of red and blonde highlights create multi-tonal hues that could bring the warmth out of your complexion.